ABI-Software/ABIBook/tutorials/embc13/scenario2/opencor.rst

    :align: center
    :width: 80%

-You should copy this identifies to the clipboard ready for use in the next step.
+You should copy this identifier to the clipboard ready for use in the next step.
 In your local clone of the workspace, select :menuselection:`TortoiseHG --> Update...` from the context menu.
 This will bring up the :guilabel:`Update` dialog.

 .. figure:: images/hgUpdate-1.png
    :align: center
    :width: 80%

-In this dialog you should paste the revision identifier copied above into the :guilabel:`Update to:` field (1) and then click the :guilabel:`Update` button (2).
+In this dialog, you should paste the revision identifier copied above into the :guilabel:`Update to:` field (1) and then click the :guilabel:`Update` button (2).

 .. figure:: images/hgUpdate-2.png
    :align: center